Recertification & professional development

 CPD is involving yourself in peer reviews, audits of medical practice and continual medical education aimed at ensuring you are competent to practise medicine.

-For most doctors it is easy to determine your requirements by the scope you are practising in, ie, within a general scope or within a vocational scope.
+For most doctors it is easy to determine your requirements by the scope you are practising in, i.e., within a general scope or within a vocational scope.
 However, there are exceptions and special cases.
 Please read the categories below to determine your recertification and CPD requirements.

 The information on this page is an overview: we strongly recommend you read the Recertification and Continuing Professional Development booklet.
-We will be updating this booklet soon to reflect the 2012 changes to recertification for general scope doctors.

-Download Recertification and Continuing Professional Development (2004, PDF, 386 KB)
+Download Recertification and Continuing Professional Development (PDF)

 Regular practice review